rudenoise/rudenoiseSite/md/published/swift-linux.md

 # Creating a Swift Package on Linux

 I like Swift and Linux, you might too.
-Here's a _fast_ guide to creating and releasing a Swift module, from Linux.
+Here's a _fast_ guide to creating and releasing a Swift package/module, from Linux.

 ## Getting Started